lusingander/fyne-font-example/README.md

 $ fyne bundle -append mplus-1c-bold.ttf >> bundle.go
 ```

 See the Blog below for more information.
+(Japanese)

 - [About the `fyne` command](https://lusingander.netlify.app/posts/200613-fyne-resourece/)
 - [About fonts](https://lusingander.netlify.app/posts/200614-fyne-font/)